Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Related Work

 \subsection{Information Sharing for MARL}

 For various cooperative tasks where explicit coordination is required to solve the task, enabling communication to share information across the agents helps with the performance.
 In CommNet \cite{CommNet}, the authors introduce a model to learn a differentiable communication protocol between multiple agents.
-However, this communication does not explicitly model the interactions between the agents and rather used an averaged state of all the neighboring agents.
-VAIN \cite{VAIN} improves upon CommNet by using an exponential kernel-based attention to choose which specific messages from other agents to attend to.
-Similarly, ATOC \cite{ATOC} and TarMAC \cite{TarMAC} use an attention mechanism for communication among agents but without any restrictions on which agent can communicate with which others, leading to a centralized setting during execution.
-GAXNET \cite{GAXNet} also uses an attention mechanism \cite{AttentionIsAllYouNeed}, but additionally allows for the exchanging of attention weights with other agents to reduce the attention mismatch between them.
-While they show that their model works well for the navigation task, their formulation requires the maximum number of agents in the environment to be fixed before training.
-Our work also uses an attention mechanism for inter-agent communication.
-However, we do not have any message passing between objects in the environment (also referred to as 'entities') and agents; instead, the agents themselves do all the computation with local information of the entities’ states.
+However, it does not explicitly model the interactions between the agents but rather averages the states of all the neighboring agents.
+VAIN \cite{VAIN} improves upon CommNet by using an exponential kernel-based attention to choose specific messages from other agents to attend to.
+Similarly, ATOC \cite{ATOC} and TarMAC \cite{TarMAC} use an attention mechanism for communication among agents but without any restrictions on which agent can communicate with which others, leading to centralization during execution.
+GAXNET \cite{GAXNet} also uses an attention mechanism \cite{AttentionIsAllYouNeed}, but additionally allows for the exchanging of weights with other agents to reduce the attention mismatch between them.
+While their model is shown to work well for navigation, it requires the maximum number of agents in the environment to be fixed before training.
+We also use an attention mechanism for inter-agent communication.
+However, we do not have any message passing between objects in the environment (also called 'entities') and agents; instead, the agents themselves do all the computation with local information of the entities’ states.